-Now completely fill your sub up with water and retest

-- > What happens this time? - > Is there too much water in the body for the sub to function properly?
+- Now completely fill your sub up with water and retest - What happens this time? - > Is there too much water in the body for the sub to function properly?

-- > Gain a basic understanding on how propellers can be used to generate thrust - > Gain a basic understanding of buoyancy forces
+- Gain a basic understanding on how propellers can be used to generate thrust - Gain a basic understanding of buoyancy forces

-- What forces act on the submarine when it is travelling through the water? - Why does the submarine sink when we fill it with too much water? - > How could we make the submarine more/less buoyant?
+- What forces act on the submarine when it is travelling through the water? - Why does the submarine sink when we fill it with too much water? - How could we better balance the submarine, so it can go in straight lines more effectively? - How could we make the submarine more/less buoyant?